Critical Analysis: Mobiquity Technologies (MOBQ) and The Competition

 |2.29

-As a group, “Advertising” companies have a potential upside of 108.73%.
-Given Mobiquity Technologies’ peers higher possible upside, analysts clearly believe Mobiquity Technologies has less favorable growth aspects than its peers.
+As a group, “Advertising” companies have a potential upside of 109.12%.
+Given Mobiquity Technologies’ competitors higher probable upside, analysts clearly believe Mobiquity Technologies has less favorable growth aspects than its competitors.

+This table compares Mobiquity Technologies and its competitors top-line revenue, earnings per share and valuation.

 Summary

-Mobiquity Technologies peers beat Mobiquity Technologies on 7 of the 9 factors compared.
+Mobiquity Technologies competitors beat Mobiquity Technologies on 7 of the 9 factors compared.

 Mobiquity Technologies, Inc., together with its subsidiaries, operates as an advertising technology, data compliance, and intelligence company in the United States.
 It provides advertising technology operating system platform includes adserver, demand side platform, advertisement quality tools, analytics dashboard, engine, advertisement prediction and delivery tools, supply quality tools, private marketplace tools, audience and location targeting, reports, an advertisement software development kit, prebid adaptor, contextual targeting, identity graph capabilities, cookie syncing, and the updated version of a quality and security tools that blends artificial intelligence and machine learning-based optimization technology which automatically serves advertising and manages digital advertising inventory and campaigns.
 The company also offers data intelligence platform for providing precise data and insights on consumer's real-world behavior and trends for use in marketing and research; and MobiExchange is a data-focused technology solution that enables users to rapidly build actionable data and insights for its own use, providing out-of-the box private labeling, flexible branding, content management, user management, user communications, subscriptions, payment, invoices, reporting, gateways to third party platforms, and help desk solutions.
 In addition, it provides content publisher platform, a single-vendor ad tech operating system with tools for consent management, audience building, a direct advertising interface, and inventory enhancement, that allows publishers to better monetize their opt-in user data and advertising inventory.
 The company was formerly known as Ace Marketing & Promotions, Inc. and changed its name to Mobiquity Technologies, Inc. in September 2013.
 Mobiquity Technologies, Inc. was founded in 1998 and is headquartered in Shoreham, New York.